Country Guide - VAT in Slovakia

 There are three types of VAT rates in Slovakia:

-1. Standard VAT rate,
+Standard VAT rate,

-2. Reduced VAT rates,
+Reduced VAT rates,

-3. Zero VAT rate.
+Zero VAT rate.

 How much is VAT in Slovakia Regions?

-Unlike other countries in the European Union (EU), such as France, Italy, or Spain, Slovakian VAT law does not include regions with a special Slovakia VAT rate.
+Unlike other countries in the European Union (EU), such as France, Italy, or Spain, the Slovakian VAT law does not include regions with a special Slovakia VAT rate.

 VAT Registration Threshold

-The VAT Slovakia legislature and explanatory guidelines provided by the Slovakian government and Tax Authority provide information about the registration VAT threshold in Slovakia.
+The VAT legislation in Slovakia, along with explanatory guidelines provided by the Slovakian government and the Tax Authority, includes information about the VAT registration threshold in Slovakia.
+Slovakia's VAT registration threshold for domestic businesses is EUR 50,000 for 12 consecutive months.Â

+Additionally, there is no registration threshold for non-EU suppliers of Electronically Supplied Services.
 For intra-EU distance sales of goods and B2C supplies of services, Slovak legislation implements a harmonized threshold of EUR 10,000 at the EU level.

 Types of Taxable Activities in Slovakia